 - 1 tablespoon lemon juice

 - chopped flat leaf parsley and mint, to serve

 - 2 tablespoons walnuts, toasted and roughly chopped

 - Heat a small pan over a medium heat and dry toast the cumin seeds until fragrant, about 4-5 minutes.
 Crush lightly in a mortar and pestle.

 - In a large saucepan, sauté the the onions in the olive oil until softened, about 8 minutes.
-Add the celery and carrots and cook for several minutes, then add the garlic and cook for a further minute.
+Add the celery and carrots and cook for several minutes, then add the garlic and cook for another minute.

 - Add the ginger and all the spices, including the crushed cumin and lemon zest.
 Stir through and toast for just a minute to release the lemony oils.

 - Stir in the tomato paste and add the chopped tomatoes, tomato passata, lentils, barley and stock.
 Bring the soup up to a boil, cover with a lid and simmer for 20 minutes.

 - Now add the quinoa and simmer for a further 15-20 minutes or until the barley is tender and the quinoa is softened and swelled.

 - To serve, scatter with a handful of the herbs and chopped walnuts.